Please scroll to the bottom of the page to view a school map, sample timetable and transition ILU (project)

 Aylesford School and Sixth Form College are looking forward to welcoming our new Year 7 students in September.
 Moving up from primary to secondary school can feel like a big step for a youngster and their family, and this is natural.
 We hope to help you and your child prepare for this exciting step in their educational career.

+We appreciate that you and your child may be feeling anxious about the jump to secondary.
 One of the biggest worries for our new starters is their friendships.
-Students will be placed in a tutor group, and every effort is made to put children with a least one person from their primary school, if a student transfers from a primary school on their own, we will always endeavour to place them in a tutor group with others in a similar situation.
+Students will be placed in a tutor group, and every effort is made to put children with at least one person from their primary school, if a student transfers from a primary school on their own, we will always endeavour to place them in a tutor group with others in a similar situation.
 Students soon develop new friendships as there are lots of activities in and out of lessons, which are focused on mixing students from different schools and supporting the making of new friends.

 It is important to have breaks within the school day.
 For Year 7, the 20-minute morning break is spent in the designated Year 7 area, which is reserved for them and is always supervised by the Year 7 team.
 This safe space allows any niggles or worries that students might have, to be easily discussed with trusted staff.
 Year 7 also leave lesson 4 early for lunch to give them plenty of time to get to and eat their lunch whilst still being able to participate in the wide variety of exciting clubs which happen during the lunch break.

 If you have any queries, questions or concerns, please email Miss McLean directly.

 It was great to see so many of you at Summer School last week.
 We hope you had a great time.
 I can tell you all the staff thoroughly enjoyed themselves and spending time with you all and working on your projects.
 It was lovely to get to know you all.

 A few reminders for the days ahead:

 Friday 3rd September - Lateral Flow Testing for whole school.